 The volume of excrement and accompanying odor beneath roosts are the primary issues related to the impact of vultures on landscapes.

 Health and Safety Concerns

 Concentrations of vultures can be hazardous to aircraft, especially when sanitary landfills are situated in proximity to flight paths at airports.
 Turkey vultures may carry salmonella and other gram-negative bacteria in their stomachs.
 Vultures do not spread anthrax, hog cholera, or avian influenza.
 Public water supplies have been contaminated with fecal coliform bacteria as a result of droppings of vultures entering water towers, springs, and other sources.

 Nuisance problems involving vultures include unwanted congregations of individuals around areas of human activity, such as homes, schools, churches, and shopping areas.
-Congregations of vultures result in accumulations of feces on trees and lawns, residential and commercial buildings, electrical and radio transmission towers, and other structures, which can have unpleasant odors (Figure 5).
-Accumulated droppings on electrical transmission towers have resulted in arcing and localized power outages.
+Congregations of vultures result in accumulations of feces on trees and lawns, residential and commercial buildings, electrical and radio transmission towers, and other structures, which can have unpleasant odors.
+Accumulated droppings on electrical transmission towers have caused arcing and localized power outages.